The kneecap can slide out of place when people, usually adolescent girls with a knee abnormality, suddenly try to change direction.

 A dislocated kneecap may slide back into place on its own before people can see a doctor.
 However, people should still see a doctor so that the doctor can check for fractures that may have occurred during the injury.

 Doctors can diagnose a dislocated kneecap when they examine the knee.
-If the kneecap has already slid back in place, they may be able to tell that it was dislocated because they detect blood within the joint and the joint is tender.
+If the kneecap has already slid back in place, they may suspect that it was dislocated because they detect blood within the joint and the joint is tender.

 Doctors take x-rays from several angles to check for fractures.